geghamjivanyan/intro_to_web3/README.md

 # intro_to_web3
-Basic guide about how to work with web3.py.
+Brief intro how to interact with blockchain smart contract with web3

+REQUIREMENTS
+pip3 install web3

+For more info